Sk-Azraf-Sami/Introduction-Rest-API/README.md

 - create route files in this folder

 **12. Structural Way**

- 1.Create index.js file: Connect with database
+1. Create index.js file: Connect with database
- 2.Create a controller file: Contains all controller function 3.Create a route file: Where controller function will use with api
+2. Create a controller file: Contains all controller function
+3. Create a route file: Where controller function will use with api